kandrews92/2Dmaterials-survey/README.md

 			contains outline latex file for report

 		report/:
-			contains latex file and subsequent latex files needed for compiling final report file (note: .tex files that reference any bib file should reference the bibs/ dir)
+			contains latex file and subsequent latex files needed for compiling final report file
+			(note: .tex files that reference any bib file should reference the bibs/ dir)

 		presentation/:
-			talk.tex and supporting files for presentation and talk
+			talk.tex and supporting files for presentation
+			and talk

 		figs/:
-			any figures that are to be used in susequent files or directories under the branch termpaper/
+			any figures that are to be used in susequent files or directories under the main branch

 		scripts/:
 			"mk":